Clean Heat, Clean Air | Educational Building Block #7

 The billions of dollars from GSEP must be reinvested.
 At the same time, state laws must be changed in order to invest in renewable sources of heating, like networked geothermal micro districts.
 Massachusetts Mothers Out Front has identified The Future of Heat bill to be a top priority to get passed in the state legislature.
 The Future of Heat Act will move proven technology beyond the demonstration stage to provide a plan to balance financial and gas system safety risks.
 It will redirect investment to modern infrastructure that can provide safe, reliable, clean and affordable heat long into the future, sustainably and equitably.
 Read more about The Future of Heat Bill here.

-- An outline of the Gas Leaks Allies’ Triage and Transition strategy
+- An outline of the Gas Transition Allies’ Triage and Transition strategy

-- More information about hydrogen, including a six-page hydrogen fact sheet from the Gas Leaks Allies*, that outlines why we need to keep hydrogen out of our pipes and homes.
+- More information about hydrogen, including a six-page hydrogen fact sheet from the Gas Transition Allies*, that outlines why we need to keep hydrogen out of our pipes and homes.

-*Gas Leaks Allies.
-A collaborative group of more than 30 organizations and researchers, Gas Leaks Allies focuses on reducing methane emissions while advancing a rapid, equitable transition to carbon-free energy sources.
-See gasleaksallies.org for a list of participating organizations and individuals.
+*Gas Transition Allies.
+A collaborative group of more than 30 organizations and researchers, Gas Transition Allies focuses on reducing methane emissions while advancing a rapid, equitable transition to carbon-free energy sources.
+See gastransitionallies.org for a list of participating organizations and individuals.